 What Autopilot is capable of differs by country.
 In the UK, where we tested it, the system can perform lane changes on motorways and dual-carriageways, but only if you nudge the steering wheel first.
 To do this, flick the indicator and the car will check if it is safe to pull out; if it's not safe, the lane marker will turn red on the display.
 Once safe, you can nudge the wheel and the car will complete the lane change for you, slotting itself into the next lane.

 We generally feel comfortable with how Autopilot works.
 We rarely find ourselves reaching for the brake pedal, and even in busy stop-start traffic we're always confident that the car will do the right thing, smoothly and predictably.
+You can also enable the speed controls (adaptive cruise control) without the steering if you choose.

 However, Autopilot will occasionally disengage.
 The system does so with no real warning, other than two beeps to signal you are now back in control.
 We recently had the car (running version 9.0) do this mid-way through a lane change.
 Autopilot started the manoeuvre, but disengaged while straddling the lane marker for no obvious reason.